 The experienced South Florida defense attorneys at Loan Lawyers are here to review a difficult financial situation to assess all of your available options.
-Our South Florida consumer rights and debt defense attorneys help individuals with financial problems that cause hardship.
+Our South Florida debt defense attorneys help individuals with financial problems that cause hardship.

 When a court renders a decision, it does so in the form of a judgment that establishes the rights and liabilities of the parties in a legal proceeding.
 Judgments may contain the court’s reasons for making its decision.
 In the case of a creditor suing a consumer, once a court enters a judgment for the creditor -plaintiff, it becomes a judgment creditor, and the losing party consumer-defendant is now a judgment debtor.
 The attorneys at Loan Lawyers can help you deal with judgment creditors.